Documentation

 Complete language reference:

-- Structure Tags - Modules, functions, closing tags
+- Structure Tags - Modules, functions, block structure

 - Types - Type system, Option, Result